outdreamer/build-a-cure-1/docs/problem_solving_automation_selection.md

 	- if you need a quick approximation of system understanding and dont have time for system derivation, you can start with interface derivation
 	- if you have a lot of specific information about objects in the system and are missing a few relationships, you can use queries on the object model

-- The methods listed in problem_solving_matching.md use different starting points:
+- the methods listed in problem_solving_matching.md use different starting points:
 	- matching structures
 	- solution/problem/system metadata
 	- using conceptual/intent/variance interfaces
 	- derivation methods (systems, interfaces, functions, structures)

-- These differ in:
+- these differ in:
 	- focus/scope/interface
 	- info requirements (host system is known, some variable relationship rules are known, some definitions are known, variance gaps are known)
 	- tool access (pre-computed conceptual network, access to common solution functions)
 	- primary solution function (query, transform, matching)

 - the methods in problem_solving_matching.md are examples of how to automate problem-solving, not examples of how to solve a particular problem type

+- solution methods for specific problem types include:
+	- intent-mapping
+	- interface math
+	- system analysis
+	- derivation methods listed in derivation_methods.md

+- solution methods for specific problem types can be used in a solution-automation engine, but theyre not solution-automators themselves